MicrosoftDocs/power-automate-docs/includes/approve-request-from-different-locations.md

      ![select confirm](../includes/media/modern-approvals/mobile-approval.png)

-1. The success page shows; this page indicates that your approval has been recorded.
+1. The success page shows, indicating that your approval has been recorded.

      ![success page](../includes/media/modern-approvals/mobile-approval-confirmation.png)